What’s it like being an International Voiceover Artist in the UK-Market?

 2nd Nov 2020

-As always, lets start from the beginning, so how did your career as a Voiceover Artist begin?
+Hi Sakshi, so as always, lets start from the beginning, so how did your career as a Voiceover Artist begin?

 Well now when I look back it seems like every little experience, every theatre workshop I joined, every drama I participated in, was preparing me to become a voice artist.
 But I must say that my initial curiosities about voiceover as a profession were aroused by endless listening to audio dramas on BBC Radio, during my office commute.
 There is something about listening to people on the radio…you are more aware to just their audio cues, so you can appreciate their vocal talents better, or at least I started doing it.

 In the past whenever I had tried to pursue theatre more seriously, every time I had been frightened by the prospect of multi-tasking live on stage; acting, remembering lines, stage placement etc, all the while there are so many eyes watching you…for me it was all too intimidating and I was discouraged.
 So when I found voiceover and voice acting, it was like I have found my perfect world!
 I could act, I could play any part, be dramatic or evil or professional, literally be anything that the script wanted me to be, away from anyone’s prying eyes.
 My booth could be my own world, where its just me, the mic and the script, no judgement, no fear of forgetting lines (I can simply edit them out).
 So really voiceovers gave me the best option I could possibly ask for.